Gestalt Principles of Perception

-It is a great help when the relationship of good continuation is there in the website because the path and the direction are already recognized, and we just need to follow it to find the solution to our problem.
+It is a major help when the relationship of good continuation is there on the website because the path and the direction are already recognized, and we just need to follow it to find the solution to our problem.

 Also, you probably can see that other principles are perceived in this same design.
 We can see the similarity and proximity of the elements.
 We also detect closure as they are together forming a group of aligned objects, and our eyes can fill in the gaps between the squares and know what to expect.

 Another example in moss51.com is the columns of information where the blogs are listed one under the other, using continuation to guide the eyes, along with the similarity of photos to guide the eyes on the left and the name of the blog and author and date on the right to encourage the reader to move vertically to read the information.